We support projects that use digital technologies in exploring new ways to solve development challenges.

 Our review process is highly selective and rigorous.

-Loans are accessible to private sector companies (only).
-This private sector component of Wehubit is funded by BIO, the Belgian Investment Company for Developing Countries.
-Besides the guiding principles of the Wehubit program, the most important criteria to be eligible for a BIO loan are:
+Loans are accessible to private sector companies only.
+This component is implemented and funded by BIO, the Belgian Investment Company for Developing Countries.
+The most important criteria to be eligible for a BIO loan are:

 - Your organisation should operate in one of BIO's 52 eligible countries

 - Your organisation should be active for at least 3 years

 - Your organisation should be profitable or on a good path to break-even soon, and have an EBTIDA of an equivalent of at least EUR 300,000 in 2017

 - The minimum amount provided by BIO is equivalent to EUR 1 million (in hard or local currency)

 Preference is given for companies with activities in: Agriculture and agribusiness, financial inclusion, Renewable energy and Basic products and services to the population.
 All sectors are eligible except those excluded by IFC and EDFI.